The Mill

 He gained access to the interior and then hauled himself up the staircase to where Life dwelt.
 He was all in a stew, a boiling one, showering sparks that were eager to weld together into lightning.
 Immediately after opening the door, they fell into each other’s arms.
 She swayed on her feet, and he allowed her to rock him to sleep so that he could fish for his dreams in her bosom and emblazon them on reality.

 She had known he would return to her one day, for she had fed the meek side of his personality for years.
 She was positive that he was unable to resist her charms and thus was as happy as a clam.
-He pressed an ardent kiss on her lips, and after all the time she had ...Read more
+He pressed an ardent kiss on her lips, and after all the time ...Read more

 The Cow